ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 ![US Other Hispanic Educational Attainment in 2010](images/otherhxedu2010.png)

-In 2010, the population with the highest proportion of individuals with a completed high school education or greater was the Non Hispanic population.
-Within the Hispanic ethnic group, the highest attaining subgroup was the Cuban population, followed by the Puerto Rican and Other Hispanic populations.
-The population with the lowest proportion of high school and college educated individuals was the Mexican population.

-**2011**

 ![US Non Hispanic Educational Attainment in 2011](images/nhxedu2011.png)

 ![US Mexican Educational Attainment in 2011](images/mexxedu2011.png)